 This is just one example of learning to perform under pressure.
-My mindset was if I could perform in an environment with thousands of people watching, then performing at work for a small audience would be easy.
-Public speaking and other pressure filled situations have a similar impact.
+My mindset was that if I could perform in an environment with thousands of people watching, performing at work for a small audience would be easy.
+Public speaking and other pressure-filled situations have a similar impact.

 Dealing with Failure

 One additional benefit of sports is learning to deal with failure.
 It took me a long time to realize that failure can be the best teacher.
 Even the best college baseball players fail the majority of the time.
 In every game, you are learning to deal with failure.

-Back in high school and college I had a much different perception of failure.
-In high school if we lost a game, my friends knew to stay away because I was going to be upset for the rest of the day.
-By college I had become so used to failing that I eventually learned to manage it better.
+I had a much different perception of failure in high school and college.
+In high school, if we lost a game, my friends knew to stay away because I would be upset for the rest of the day.
+By college, I had become so used to failing that I eventually learned to manage it better.
 If I had a bad game, that frustration was channeled into practice the next day.
-It took me while after college to learn that failure can be the best teacher, though I may not have ever gotten there without playing baseball.
+After college, it took me a while to learn that failure can be the best teacher, though I may not have gotten there without playing baseball.

-Grit is a popular buzz word these days and for good reason.
-According to dictionary.com grit is defined as, “courage and resolve; strength of character”.
+Grit is a popular buzzword these days, and for good reason.
+According to dictionary.com, grit is defined as “courage and resolve; strength of character.”
 In my own words, grit is the ability to get something done regardless of the challenges in front of you.
-Almost every project that I’ve worked on professionally has had challenges to overcome.
-No project ever goes as smooth as we’d like.
+Almost every project I’ve worked on professionally has had challenges.
+No project ever goes as smoothly as we’d like.
 What makes people successful is the ability to fight through these obstacles to achieve success.